An Urban Apartment: 5 Tips for Organizing & Displaying Your Collections

 Mainly, I set out to make his life easier.
 In addition to space planning skills, the project features my own urban style of interior design — built-in cabinetry, kitchen, and selection of finishes.

-Here are the criteria I applied while organizing all the pieces my client can’t live without.
+Here are the criteria I applied while organizing this urban apartment and all the pieces in it my client can’t live without:

 1. Infuse with personal style